jepler/wwvbpy/README.md

 work with historical data, the epoch is arbitrarily assumed to run from 1970 to 2069.)

+Note that the NIST page of DUT1 offsets may be incomplete; on 2021-09-11, DUT1=-1 is broadcast, but the latest data on the NIST page gives the latest DUT1 correction as -2 starting on 2019-05-02!

 Programs include:
  * wwvbgen, the main commandline generator program
  * wwvbtk, visualize the simulated WWVB signal in real-time using Tkinter